fedtti/tribute-page/README.md

 Please, notice that `fsevents` only works on macOS: it doesn’t break any dependency – despite the given error – on other platforms.

 ## Contributing

+Being a freeCodeCamp project, you have some limits: see [the official guidelines](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page) to know more.

 ### Requirements